samanthamoss87/Project-1/README.md

 </div>

 - This footer is also accessible on all pages.
-- The footer also holds the Terms and Conditions, Privacy policy, Cookies Policy and MDS Policy.
+- The footer also holds the Terms and Conditions, Privacy policy, Cookies Policy and Modern Day Slavery Policy.
 - The is aligned in to the middle of the screen and has a blue Hoover to highlight and access the links to the external documents.

 <div align="center">